 Our farm embodies what organic means to us.
-At Mapleton's, it is a lifestyle we choose, not just a philosophy we tout.
-We are interested in producing food, not commodities, in ways that prepare the farm and the community for the future – for our grandchildren and generations beyond.
+We are interested in producing food, not commodities, in ways that prepare the farm and the community for the future – for our children, grandchildren and generations beyond.

 Though everyone has their own philosophies about what organic agriculture is, one of the key principles of our organic farm is remembering that everything is inter-connected: that is to say, we are what we eat.

 We recognize our farm as an ecosystem and work to maintain balance in all aspects of our operation and keep everyone (animals, humans, and plants) working together in harmony.

 Healthy soil grows healthy crops; healthy crops feed healthy animals; and healthy animals feed healthy people.

 We strive for ecological diversity on the farm – encouraging wildlife to make their home on our property (including the great horned owl that found its way into our chicken coop one summer,) and thinking about natural wind barriers and plant rotations.